Projects

 This is a brief list of some of the research and publication projects we are currently working on

-• The Linguistics Vanguard (Journal, de Gruyter Mouton, edited with Jeff Good, Georgia Zellou, Rebecca Starr; editorial assistant is Marie-Christine Benen)
+• The Linguistics Vanguard (Journal, de Gruyter Mouton, edited by Jeff Good, Georgia Zellou, Rebecca Starr; editorial assistant is Marie-Christine Benen; I was one of the fouding editors, tother with Jegg Good and Abby Cohn, and now act as "Founding and Consulting Editor))

 Objective